edx/edx-oauth2-provider/README.md

 OAuth2 provider for edX Platform.

 `oauth2_provider` is a Django application used for authentication and authorization in the edx-platform.
-The authentication mechanism is aligned with the OpenID Connect specification, supporting some of it basic features.
+The authentication mechanism is aligned with the OpenID Connect specification, supporting some of its basic features.

 Usage
 -----